Est. 2008

 “Ack-ack-ack-ack-ack-ack!

 Still streaming tears, she counted to three and inhaled.
 Counted again, exhaled.
 Counted again, and again, willing her imagination to release her.
-She sat there weakly, surrounded by pink, and tried to slow her breathing as spit-thinned toothpaste, stained with cough syrup, trickled from the corner of her open mouth.
+She sat there shaking, surrounded by pink, and tried to slow her breathing.
+Spit-thinned toothpaste, dyed purple with cough syrup, trickled from the corner of her open mouth.

-After a long time, Maggie stood up shakily, spit, and cleaned herself up.
+After a long time, Maggie stood up weakly, spit, and cleaned herself up.
 She retrieved and rinsed her toothbrush, then went dazedly out to the hallway and toward her bedroom.
 She didn’t call goodnight down to her father, who was performing delight to an empty room about an expensive toy that left him dissatisfied and confused.
 She didn’t think she wouldn’t be moved to report on frozen lakes to him anymore, or solicit his reactions to fallen trees and fresh beaver dams.
 She felt, also, that she needed to have a talk with Jacob, although she had no idea how deeply it would wound him or for how long.
 Maggie had never been loved in such a way before, and only bitter experience can educate one on how many wrong things there are to say, and how few right.
 More than she worried about him, though, she envied him.
-He was whole, because his caution had kept him away from what hers had not.
-She knew, with a dull certainty, that she would pass the lake many times in the years to come, might even get out of the car and walk over to wonder, or grieve, at its shore, but she would never do more than look out at the island.
-The thought of stepping around in that nebula of pools, of moving among their taut, fragile skins, risking contact with another, perhaps a larger one, brought a boiling panic up into her chest, and threatened to brush a spark—“isn’t that fuuuuuucking bleak?”—down some blood-curdling synapse that had been left exposed.
+He was whole.
+His caution had kept him away from what hers had not.
+Maggie imagined with a dull certainty that she would pass the lake many times in the years to come, might even get out of the car and walk over to wonder or grieve at its shore, but she would never do more than look out at the island.
+The thought of stepping around that nebula of pools, of moving among their taut, fragile skins, risking contact with another, perhaps a larger one, brought a boiling panic up into her chest, and threatened to brush a spark—“isn’t that fuuuuuucking bleak?”—down some raw synapse that had been left exposed.
 She put it out of her mind with a violent effort.

 Maggie had heard of people regaining partial use of damaged or excised organs—not through donations and transplants, but grafts from the same body, from intact places with simple tissue to spare, stretched and knitted and partitioned.
-There were, too, those compensating efforts made, after shock subsides, by a body detecting and adjusting to its own loss—redistributing its loads, resourcing its catalysts and inhibitors.
-There were those stories of the newly blinded making their way with sharpened hearing.
-Missing parts could sometimes be, over years, assembled from other pieces, or their duties approximated.
+There were, too, those compensating efforts made, after shock has subsided, as a body detects and adjusts to a loss—redistributing its loads, resourcing its catalysts and inhibitors.
+Weren’t there those stories of the newly blinded making their way with sharpened hearing?
+Weren’t missing parts sometimes, over years, assembled from other pieces, or their duties approximated?
 She would hope, then, for something like that.
 At the very least, the borders of all cavities would close in with time.
 A body has no reason to preserve room for that which has departed.

 Instinct halted her midstep.
 Maggie’s bare heel—which she now noticed bore a murky but painless bruise—had frozen inches above the carpeted wood in front of Maury’s door.
-Gingerly, she stretched her leg forward and touched down two extra feet beyond the spot where she had almost landed.
+Gingerly, she stretched her leg forward as far as she could.
+She touched down two extra feet beyond the spot where she had almost landed.
 While the toddler slept, his older sister straddled the space in front of his door, giving half of her body carefully to her forward foot, then the rest as she slowly withdrew the rear.
 Her eyes shimmered and burned, and she balanced there in the sallow light of the hallway, listening to the dull murmur of the downstairs television, until she was tired.

 Council Bailey